The Parents in Partnership with Educators (PIPE) Program:

 The PIPE Program: Helping parents become positive advocates for their child by strengthening their relationship with the school

 The Parents in Partnership with Educators (PIPE) program is offered through M.I.
 Understanding.
 M.I.
-Understanding is a communication tool developed by Paula Jesty with an aim on using storytelling to start important conversations about mental health.
-Paula has created a range of educational materials using puppets and print format to share information in an accessible way.
+Understanding is a communication tool developed by Paula Jesty, where storytelling is used to start meaningful conversations about mental health.
+Paula has created a range of educational materials using puppets and print formats to share information in an accessible way.

 The PIPE program was developed as an individualized communication intervention to prepare and support families who are navigating the IEP process with a child who has mental health challenges.
 The goal of the program is to help parents become positive advocates for their child by strengthening their relationship with the school, increasing their understanding of their child’s needs, and building their confidence as advocates and important members of the school team.
 The Centre for School Mental Health (CSMH) is working with Paula to develop a preliminary evaluation of the PIPE program.
 Internal funding from the Faculty of Education has been obtained to conduct this work.